-EU students may be able to apply below for a student loan.
+Some EU students, including nationals of the Republic of Ireland or those with 'settled' or 'pre-settled' status, may be able to apply below for a student loan.
 Alternatively any student may be able to find a scholarship.

 You might be able to get a scholarship

-You may be eligible for certain awards within Scholarship Search, and EU students could try the National Scholarship Programme too.
+You may be eligible for certain awards within Scholarship Search.

 You might be able to get financial support for teaching

-EU students may be eligible for a teaching bursary – find out more from Student Finance England.
+Some EU students, including nationals of the Republic of Ireland or those with ‘settled’ or ‘pre-settled’ status, may be eligible for a teaching bursary – find out more from Student Finance England.

 Help and support